sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/install-sensu.md

 {{% notice note %}}
 **NOTE**: If you are using Docker, intitialization is included in this step when you start the backend rather than in [3.
 Initialize](#3-initialize).
-For details about intialization in Docker, see the [backend reference](../../../observability-pipeline/observe-schedule/backend#docker-initialization).
+For details about intialization in Docker, Read the [backend reference](../../../observability-pipeline/observe-schedule/backend#docker-initialization).
 {{% /notice %}}

 {{< language-toggle >}}